api3dao/old-api3-docs/docs/airnode/v0.4/README.md

 to one employing middlemen since one needs to pay them both for their services and to de-incentivize attacks of the data feed (referred to as the middleman tax).
-In addition, such data feed will need fewer oracles as it wouldn't need redundant decentralization at the oracle level to protect against third-party attacks.
+In addition, such data feed will need fewer oracles as it wouldn't need over-redundant decentralization at the oracle level to protect against third-party attacks.
 Assuming that each API is typically served by at least two third-party oracles, we conservatively estimate that data feeds powered by first-party oracles would be at least 50% more efficient in terms of gas costs.